hglkrijger/jukebox/README.md

 - [volume Down](https://www.thingiverse.com/thing:2852051)
 - [Stop](https://www.thingiverse.com/thing:2852109)

-50% was a good size for these prints.
+Scaling to 50% was a good size for these prints.
+The NFC stickers were attached to these, for use as controls.

 ## Music